EtiennePestre/geonum2020/TP6/README.md

 This will download and compile `PyOpenGL`, `PyGLFW` and `GLFW` (as a static library).
 The `libglfw.so*` files are automatically copied to repo's root dir.
-For the viewer to function properly, **python scripts need to be executed from the root dir**.

 Moreover, the $PYTHONPATH needs to be set up everytime you open the terminal by executing `exportPath.sh` preceded by the dot.
 ```bash